 Try to find and participated in your local guild.
 Getting the in person experience is valuable and fun.
 Guild finder

 Nothing is better than getting to spin in person and learn from each other.
-My local group is Whirling Whorls we meet monthly in Charlottesville, Virginia.
+My local group is Central Virginia Fiberarts Guild we meet monthly in Charlottesville, Virginia.
+Formerly named Whirling Whorls.

 I also joined Clotho's Handspinners the spinning guild out of Richmond, Virginia